 According to their origin, organic waste can contain hazardous materials (vectors), which can result in new routes of transmission of pathogens and diseases between animals, humans, and the environment.
 The quality control of this type of biomass is therefore essential in relation to the biological treatment.

-The main problems are related to these can be:
+The main problems are related to these:

 - pathogens